Expedited Registry Security Request Process

-Registries can submit an ERSR by completing a request form found at http://forms.icann.org/en/resources/registries/ersr/contact.
+Registries can submit an ERSR by submitting a case via the Naming Service Portal.
+In the submission, the registry operator must indicate whether action has already been taken.
 The submitted request is processed as follows:

-- The ERSR will automatically be forwarded to the ICANN Security Response Team and a copy will be provided to the requestor.
-The Security Response Team includes staff from the following departments: Security, gTLD Registry Liaison, General Counsel and Compliance.
+- The ERSR will be forwarded to the ICANN Security Response Team.
+The Security Response Team includes staff from the following departments: SSR, GDD Operations, GDD Registry Services, GDD Technical Services, Legal and Compliance.

-- On a case-by-case basis, a designated member of The Security Response Team shall be responsible for contacting the Registry within 1 business day to confirm the Incident and request if necessary additional information.
+- On a case-by-case basis, a designated member of The Security Response Team shall be responsible for contacting the Registry within 1 business day to confirm the Incident.

 - The Security Response Team may request additional information if necessary to review and consider the ERSR and the requestor will be asked to provide such information expeditiously.

-- The Security Response Team will convene within 2 business days of the receipt of the request (and any requested additional information) to review and determine a response.
+- The Security Response Team will discuss the request within 2 business days of the receipt of the request (and any requested additional information) to review and determine a response.